 The Boy Who Fell Off the Mayflower or John Howland’s Good Fortune by P. J. Lynch

 P. J. Lynch’s masterful watercolor paintings and vivid prose told from the perspective of young John Howland bring to life the difficulties of the Mayflower settlers.
 John is an indentured servant and his master and mistress seek religious freedom in the New World.
 His adventure begins with certain death should he be caught before boarding the Mayflower.
 Once aboard, the voyage is plagued with misfortune.
-John gets cast out to sea when a big wave hits the desk, and survives miraculously because a rope trailed behind the ship.
+John gets cast out to sea when a big wave hits the desk and survives miraculously because a rope trailed behind the ship.
 Life in the New World is not easier.
 Only half of the pilgrims survive the brutal New England winter but the local Native Americans, the Wampanoag, prove to be their saviors.
 When John Howland’s Mistress and Master die, he is freed of his indentured servitude.
 Should he stay in this new world or return home? [advanced picture book, ages 8 and up]

 Squanto, 1585?-1622 by Arlene B. Hirschfelder

-Squanto was a member of the Patuxet tribe, which was part of the Wampanoag confederacy.
+Squanto was a member of the Patuxet tribe, which was part of the Wampanoag Confederacy.
 They made their home in what is today Massachusetts and Maine.

 Squanto learned English as the result of being kidnapped by Englishman Thomas Hunt who hoped to sell native men as slaves in Spain.
 He was able to take the men to Spain but was thwarted by local priests who rescued Squanto and others.
-Squanto then went on to live in England with Sir Fernando Geoges who owned what is today Maine.
-Squanto learned some English during his stay and he made his way back to Patuxet a few years later with explore Thomas Dermer.
+Squanto then went on to live in England with Sir Fernando Georges who owned what is today Maine.
+Squanto learned some English during his stay and he made his way back to Patuxet a few years later with exploring Thomas Dermer.

 The Patuxet people, Squanto learns, have been wiped out by disease.
 While living with Massasoit, Squanto helps to negotiate a peace treaty with the Mayflower settlers and helps them survive by teaching them how to plant crops and to forage for food.